Can you name the USA's 'Big Five' orchestras?

 Who are the Big Five orchestras?

-New York Philharmonic
+1. New York Philharmonic

 Founded in 1842, the New York Philharmonic is, in fact, older than all of Britain’s professional symphony orchestras except the Royal Liverpool Philharmonic.

-It’s list of music directors (chief conductors) over the years is uniquely eye-catching – these include Gustav Mahler, who held the post briefly before his death in 1911, the Italian Arturo Toscanini (1928-36), Britain’s John Barbirolli (1936-41) and America’s own Leonard Bernstein, whose tenure from 1958-69 saw the orchestra propelled firmly into the television age.
+Its list of music directors (chief conductors) over the years is uniquely eye-catching – these include Gustav Mahler, who held the post briefly before his death in 1911; the Italian Arturo Toscanini (1928-36); Britain’s John Barbirolli (1936-41); and America’s own Leonard Bernstein, whose tenure from 1958-69 saw the orchestra propelled firmly into the television age.

 Though things have been a little lower key under the two most recent incumbents, Alan Gilbert and Jaap van Zweden, the arrival of Venezuelan maestro Gustavo Dudamel from the LA Phil in 2026 should bring new pizzazz to the orchestra’s Manhattan home, the 2,200-seat David Geffen Hall.

-Boston Symphony Orchestra
+2. Boston Symphony Orchestra

 The second oldest of the Big Five, the Boston Symphony dates back to 1881.
-One name in particular stands out among its list of music directors: Serge Koussevitzky (one of the best Russian conductors ever), a former double-bassist who, in post from 1924-49, took the orchestra to new heights of excellence and, in 1926, conducted it in the first ever concert to be broadcast live on radio, with over a million people tuning in.
+One name in particular stands out among its list of music directors: Serge Koussevitzky (one of the best Russian conductors ever), a former double bass player who, in post from 1924-49, took the orchestra to new heights of excellence and, in 1926, conducted it in the first ever concert to be broadcast live on radio, with over a million people tuning in.

 After Koussevitzky, the good work was carried on by Charles Munch and Erich Leinsdorf, who led the BSO through the golden age of recording.
-The BSO’s home patch is Boston’s 2,625-seat Symphony Hall, opened in 1900, though the orchestra also hosts a famous summer festival at Tanglewood in western Massachusetts.
+The BSO’s home patch is Boston’s 2,625-seat Symphony Hall, opened in 1900, although the orchestra also hosts a famous summer festival at Tanglewood in western Massachusetts.
 Its current music director is the gregarious Latvian Andris Nelsons.

-We named the Boston Symphony Orchestra one of the best orchestras in the world
+We named the Boston Symphony Orchestra one of the best orchestras in the world.

-Philadelphia Orchestra
+3. Philadelphia Orchestra

 Between them, conductors Leopold Stokowski and Eugene Ormandy were music directors of the Philadelphia Orchestra for an astonishing 68 years, serving from 1912-38 and 1936-80 respectively (holding the post jointly for two years).
 After Stokowski developed the famously rich ‘Philadelphia Sound’ – much beloved by Rachmaninov, who wrote his Third Symphony for the ‘Fabulous Philadelphians’ – Ormandy ensured that it was committed to posterity with a string of acclaimed recordings.

-Chicago Symphony Orchestra
+4. Chicago Symphony Orchestra

 It wasn’t always the Big Five.
 Initially, there was just a Big Three, and then Chicago and Cleveland (below) joined the party.
 Dating back to 1891, the Chicago Symphony Orchestra was briefly named the Theodore Thomas Orchestra, after its founding music director, before adopting its current name in 1913.

 Thomas’s successor, the German Frederick Stock, successfully steered the CSO for nearly 40 years in the first half of the 20th century, before two Hungarian-born conductors, Fritz Reiner (1953-62) and Georg Solti (1969-91) thrust it into the spotlight through broadcasts, studio recordings and tours beyond the US – both men achieved the highest standards of playing through infamously terrifying, if effective, means.
-Since 2010, the CSO has been in the much gentler hands of Italian music director Riccardo Muti and, when not at its Orchestra Hall home, also plays at the summer Ravinia Festival.

-Cleveland Orchestra
+5. Cleveland Orchestra

 The youngest of the Big Five, the Cleveland Orchestra was founded in 1918.
 Like Chicago, it can attribute much of its success to an authoritarian Hungarian – George Szell, who on taking up the post of music director in 1946, predicted that his orchestra would soon be ranked alongside the very best.